 - Entrepreneurs ~ expand business, test new markets, expand knowledge and experience

-- Organizations ~ executives, team members, individuals
+- Organizations ~ executives, high potential employees, mid level managers, supervisors, team members, individuals

 Each coaching situation is unique and tailored to fit the personal needs of each client.
 Coaching sessions can be conducted in one of three ways – face to face, telephone or e-mail.
 Some of the tools a coach may use include: